-A dislocated shoulder, also known as a labrum tear, typically causes severe pain and if often visibly noticeable.
-Accidents and sports injuries are often the cause of a shoulder dislocation.
+A dislocated shoulder, also known as a labrum tear, typically causes severe pain and is often visibly noticeable.
+Accidents and sports injuries are often the cause of shoulder dislocation.
 Unfortunately, once your shoulder is dislocated, it is more prone to dislocate again.

 Wrist fractures are most often caused by a fall.
 Treatment options include immobilizing the wrist with a cast or, in some more serious cases, surgery.